 Level of brightness

 When it comes to electricity consumption and lifespan, you can choose LED spotlights with confidence.
-But you also need to be sure LEDs give at least the same level of brightness, or are even brighter, than the halogen bulbs you’re replacing.
+But you also need to be sure LED light bulbs give at least the same level of brightness, or are even brighter, than the halogen bulbs you’re replacing.
 This is where the new EU rules come in.

 When you shop for LED spotlights, you may have noticed how retailers compare the bulbs to halogens.
 For instance, you could see a 5W LED spotlight marketed as the equivalent to a 50W traditional halogen bulb.